simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 title: Fruit Quiz
 author: J. Smith

-Compatibility: ChatGPT 4, 5
+compatibility: ChatGPT 4, 5

 // ABOUT

-🐝 AICommandScript (AICS) is a super-simple way for anyone — especially non-programmers — to make shareable AI apps.
+🐝 AICommandScript (AICS) is a super-simple way for anyone to make shareable AI apps.

 Think of AICS as an easy way to create "super prompts" with great control over input, output and data sources.